YKaisen/YKaisen.github.io/index.md

 ## Research Interests
-- **DC-DC Converters:** topology and control for 48V-1V PoL converters
+- **DC-DC Converters:** topologies and controls for datacenter PoL converters
 - **Magnectic Integration:** design and optimizaion for PCB-based transformers and inductors